stenzek/duckstation/README.md

 CHD images with built-in subchannel information are also supported.

-If you are playing directly from a disc and your CD/DVD drive does not support subchannel reading, or has a skew with the returned SubQ, you can place the SBI file in the `subchannel` directory under the user directory, with the serial or title of the game.
+If you are playing directly from a disc and your CD/DVD drive does not support subchannel reading, or has a skew with the returned SubQ, you can place the SBI file in the `subchannels` directory under the user directory, with the serial or title of the game.

 ### Cheats and patch database